errantspark/battlerite-dev/README.md

 #### api.status()
 returns a promise detailing the API status, you don't need an API key for this one
 #### api.player(playerid: string | string[])
-returns a promise that resolves to the API response for the  players endpoint
+takes a single playerid as a string or an array of up to 6 playerid strings returns a promise that resolves to the API response for the players endpoint
+#### api.players(options: Options)
+same as matches
+#### api.teams(options: Options)
+same as matches
 #### api.telemetry(matchid: string, options: TelemetryOptions)
 returns a promise that resolves to an array of telemetry objects be aware that this consumes a call to the battlerite API to fetch the telemetry URL